jaydenaung/aws-cloudwatch-proxy-instance-for-cloudguard/README.md

 ---

-## 4. Sending logs to AWS S3 Bucket
+## 4. Uploading logs to AWS S3 Bucket

 In some cases, you may also want to forward or upload CloudGuard system logs to S3 Bucket for a variety of reasons.